WPWhiteSecurity/activity-log-mainwp/readme.txt

 ####Activity Logs on Child Sites

-The extension uses WP Security Audit Log to keep a log of changes on child sites.
-Refer to the [list of WordPress activity log events IDs](https://www.wpsecurityauditlog.com/support-documentation/list-wordpress-audit-trail-alerts/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) for a complete list.
+The extension uses WP Activity Log to keep a log of changes on child sites.
+Refer to the [list of WordPress activity log events IDs](https://wpactivitylog.com/support/kb/what-are-activity-log-events-ids/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) for a complete list.

 ####Activity Logs on MainWP Dashboard